We are now accepting applications until 5pm on Thursday, the 29th of November 2018.

 We understand how challenging life can be, especially for single mothers.
 Whilst it may not be much, we hope this scholarship program is able to help single mothers achieve better for themselves, and their child(ren); and ease some of life’s pressures along the way.

-So, if you are a single mother and are interested in undertaking a certificate or diploma level course with us and could benefit from this scholarship program, or you know of someone who could benefit from this scholarship program, please feel free to share this link with them and we’d love to hear from them!
+So, if you are a single mother and are interested in undertaking this course with us and could benefit from this scholarship program, or you know of someone who could benefit from this scholarship program, please feel free to share this link with them and we’d love to hear from them!

 This scholarship covers: